ole-luk-oie/primes-addon/README.md

 Using this plugin, you also can:

 - Add a name and/or description to your project (both optional)
-- Run your project in the app on a connected Android phone with one click (no templates or presets needed)
+- Run your project in the app on a connected Android phone with one click *(no templates or presets needed, but requires [adb](https://developer.android.com/tools/adb) to be installed and available in PATH)*
 - See a list of your already published projects
 - Edit metadata or delete published projects
 - View crash flags and user reports, and submit appeals